taylorsilva/envs/mac-mini-2012/jellyfin/Docs.md

 ## Enabling Hardware Accerlation

-This helps when multiple people are streaming and transcodin at the same time.
+This helps when multiple people are streaming and transcoding at the same time.

 Source: https://jellyfin.org/docs/general/administration/hardware-acceleration.html#configuring-vaapi-acceleration-on-debianubuntu-from-deb-packages